GitauHarrison/notes/twilio_sendgrid/04_email_verification.md

 ### Install Twilio

-Besides the dependancies installed through the _requirements.txt_ file, we will need to also install `twilio` within our active virtual environment.
+Besides the dependencies installed through the _requirements.txt_ file, we will need to also install `twilio` within our active virtual environment.
 Run this command below:

 ```python
 (venv)$ pip3 install twilio